Call for Scientific and Quality Improvement Project Papers and Posters

 Review and Notification

-Proposals will be review by members of the Annual Assembly Scientific and Quality Improvement Subcommittee based on designated criteria.
+Proposals will be reviewed by members of the Annual Assembly Scientific and Quality Improvement Subcommittee based on designated criteria.

-Presenters of accepted proposals are required to pay appropriate registration fees for the Annual Assembly and are responsible for expenses related to their attendance and travel.
+Presenters of accepted proposals are required to register for the Annual Assembly and pay appropriate fees related to their attendance, as well as travel, hotel and other related expenses.